 Torie Robinson Torie Robinson

-Paediatric neurologist, scientist, and PPI Lead Julia Jacobs interviews Torie Robinson (!); discussing the role of individuals with Lived Experience in research (particularly in the context of the iNeuron project (focussing on epilepsy, stroke, and dementia)) and they then talk about the upcoming iNeuron Annual Symposium in Toronto in January 2025!!
+Paediatric neurologist, scientist Julia Jacobs interviews Torie Robinson (!); discussing the role of individuals with Lived Experience in research - and they then talk about the upcoming iNeuron Annual Symposium in Toronto in January 2025!!

 Read More